modlee-ai/modlee/docs/internal.md

 # Move to documentation folder
 cd docs

-# Modify source/*.rst files manually
+# Modify source/index.rst manually.
+# Avoid making changes to rst files pertaining to Github /docs/README.md & /docs/examples/*.ipynb

 # Update environment package
 pip3 install ..
+#or pipX install .. with X = your Python version name used during install, such as 3.10 above

 # Rebuild, the following is equivalent to running `make rebuild`
 sphinx-apidoc -f -o source/modules ../src/modlee    # Or `make apidoc`